0x7ace80/virtualbox_usb_mitm/README.md

 `./configure --disable-hardening --target-arch=x86`

+and then start to build:

+`source env.sh && kmk all`

-It usually takes about 1hr to complete (on my old 2010 Macbook and Yes, I took some time to install Ubuntu on it and setup its drivers).
+It usually takes about 1hr to complete (on my old 2010 Macbook and Yes, I took some time to install Ubuntu and setup its drivers).
 Have a cup of coffee and wait.

 When the build completes, you might need to build, install and load the drivers VBox will use.
 It can be done by execute command at `out/Linux.x86/release/bin`